PublicDataLab/Forest-Listening/index.md

 ## 🎧  Four Modes of Forest Listening

+⚠️  *The following audio sequences are part of a prototype for testing and feedback that will be further refined, developed and produced after the workshop with ZKM.*

-We have curated a series of audio sequences exploring four different modes: forest bathing, field recording, sonification and storytelling.
+We have curated a series of audio sequences exploring four different modes:
+- forest bathing
+- field recording
+- sonification
+- storytelling

 Each sequence contains a brief introduction followed by several exercises, practices or projects for you to explore.

 These are intended to be listened to in a forest, park or garden, and can be done individually or in a group.
-Our aim was to produce an audio piece which could be either undertaken in one listening session (of around 90 minutes) or in a series of separate listening sessions.
+Our aim was to produce an audio piece which could be either undertaken in one listening session (of around 90-120 minutes) or in a series of separate listening sessions.

-⚠️  *The following audio sequences are part of a prototype for testing and feedback that will be further refined, developed and produced after the workshop with ZKM.*

 - [Download zip file of all sequences](https://we.tl/t-kQWBNmSrx1)
 - [Playlist on SoundCloud](https://soundcloud.com/publicdatalab/sets/listening-to-forests/s-UnV2Cdfdsee)